We5ter/Scanners-Box/README.md

 ## How to contribute?

-We welcome everyone to contribute,you can open an issue for this if you have some new idea about this project or you have found some valuable scanner,and then I will add your name to Acknowledgments.
+If you have any questions about this project ,or you have found some valuable scanners, please feel free to tell us:)

+## License

+Scanners Box(a.k.a scanbox) is released under the Mozilla license.

 ## Copyright

 Please specify reproduced from https://github.com/We5ter/Scanners-Box , and please do not republish this article for profit.

 ## Acknowledgments

+We would like to thanks the following people for their valuable feedbacks amd suggestions.

 - **@0c0c0f**
 - **@藏形匿影(wacai.com)**